CillianReilly/q-bitcoind-rpc/README.md

 kdb+ script to interact with a running Bitcoin node via the json RPC API.

 Configure connection details in api.q
-url: location of the target node, default is https://127.0.0.1:8332
+url: location of the target node, default is http://127.0.0.1:8332
 rpcuser: rpc user name, specify in bitcoin.conf on the node server
-rpcpassword: rpc password, specify in bitcoin.con on the node server
+rpcpassword: rpc password, specify in bitcoin.conf on the node server

 By default, the node binds to 127.0.0.1:8332.
 If you intend to query the node from another machine, you must configure rpcbind and rpcallowip in bitcoin.conf accordingly.